-Undergraduate (prelicensure) students must have a passing score on the comprehensive examination administered in NURS 4620 for the Traditional BSN Undergraduate Program.
+Undergraduate (prelicensure) students must have a passing score on the comprehensive examination administered in NURS 4620, Professional Transitions in Nursing Care, for the Traditional BSN Undergraduate Program.
 If the student is not successful on the examination, the student is required to meet with the course facilitator(s) to determine next steps in progression.
 In the Accelerated BSN Program: Second Degree BSN and Veteran to BSN the comprehensive exams are included in the overall assessment of student performance in NURS 4391, Synthesis of Nursing Knowledge, during the final semester of enrollment.